qundao/mirror-beautifulsoup4/doc/index.rst

-Pass this generator into the example :py:meth:`ElementFilter.filter()` and Beautiful Soup will wander randomly around the parse tree, applying the ``non_whitespace_filter`` function to every element it finds, and yielding all of the matches--potentially yielding a given object more than once::
+Pass this generator into the example :py:meth:`ElementFilter.filter()` and Beautiful Soup will wander randomly around the parse tree, applying the ``non_whitespace_filter`` function to every element it finds, and yielding all of the matches—potentially yielding a given object more than once::

  [x for x in non_whitespace_filter.filter(random_walk(soup.b))]